AIDocPrivy

 Accounts payable: Extracting vendor details, line items, and totals from invoices for entry into accounting systems.

 Contract analysis: Pulling key terms, dates, parties, and obligations from legal documents.
+AI extraction can identify clause types and extract specific provisions without reading through the entire document.

 Compliance and auditing: Extracting specific fields from regulatory documents for compliance checks.
+Being able to query extracted data — "show me all invoices where the tax calculation is incorrect" — requires structured output.

 DocPrivy Offers Both